Management System IntegrationQSI can integrate the requirements for your management system standards.

 We assist companies in the integration of requirements into your management system to substantiate compliance and reduce risk.
 Our approach focuses on integration, not fragmentation, of requirements – whether they are management system requirements, technical requirements, or regulatory compliance requirements.
 QSI’s services harmonize requirements so that they are treated as one issue and not multiple separate issues – allowing regulatory requirements to be documented into a single integrated management system with uniquely designed technical applications.
 Furthermore, our consulting takes into consideration customer and supplier interfaces to ensure that external sources to your company are also considered.

 QSI’s methodology allows a company to flow down the requirements from the top tier of the management system to the working levels of the system, allowing for successful system implementation, monitoring, reporting, and management feedback.
 This allows a company to:

 ♦ Minimize noncompliance

 ♦ Detect and correct noncompliance if it occurs

 ♦ Implement corrective and preventive actions

 ♦ Maintain documentation to demonstrate compliance to requirements

 Bud Weightman, President of QSI, is an international management systems expert involved with management and technical systems for over 40 years.
 As President of QSI, Bud is involved with the industry committees responsible for emerging requirements, including: revision of API specifications, leading various API Task Groups, and lead auditor for the accreditation of SEMS Audit Providers through the Center for Offshore Safety.
-Bud’s experience includes working with ISO 9000, ISO 14000, OHSAS 18000 management systems and with industry-specific certification schemes such as API Q1 and Q2, AS9100, ASME systems and numerous other standards.
+Bud’s experience includes working with ISO 9001, ISO 14000, and OHSAS 18000 management systems, as well as industry-specific certification schemes such as API Q1 and Q2, AS9100, ASME systems, and numerous other standards.